LachlanSneddon/mm_rainfall_exercise/docs/readme.txt

-	Any machine running the scripts will have Python3 installed Any further development will be written in Python3 not Python2 Operators of the script have an understanding of invalid data
+	Any machine running the scripts will have Python3 installed Any further development will be written in Python3 not Python2 Operators of the script have an understanding of invalid data Added data could go back as far as the unix Epoch (time = 0)

 ===========================================================================================
 ===========================================================================================
 4: Rational and Misc Notes
-	A test file has been added to run logic tests in the event of future refactoring
+	A test file has been added to run logic tests in the event of future refactoring.

 	A maximum to the rain collection data was considered but not added.
 The world record of 12 inches in an hour was considered, but rainfall greater than that is possible albiet extremely unlikely in Pennsylvania.
 Any buffer added to the record